Staten Island's Labor Club

 Most importantly, Barbara is the proud mother of Eric, Greg and Mark, and the loving mother-in-law of Anne.
 However, her most cherished job is babysitter-in-chief for her precious grandchildren, Petra and Henry.

-Priscilla is currently a Field Representative for the Public Employees Federation, a NY state professional workers union, for the last 23 years, handling labor arbitrations, disciplinary matters and contract and
+Priscilla is a former Field Representative for the Public Employees Federation, a NY state professional workers union, for the last 23 years, handling labor arbitrations, disciplinary matters and contract and

 non-contract grievances and representing members before the Public Employee Relations Board.
 Prior to her employment at PEF, she was in the private practice of law, representing clients in Criminal and Family Law cases for 14 years.
 A life long NYC resident, she currently resides In Staten Island, where she has been the President of the Van Duzer Street Civic Association for the last 12 years, addressing quality of life concerns for residents